Most of us spend a lot of our lives tensed up in fear, or pushing against fear.

 © Tara Brach

-Enjoy this talk on Finding the Juice in Fear
+Enjoy this talk on Finding the Juice Inside of Fear